jalfonsoramos/Documents.BoardGames/dnd/the_torch_clan/hyliax_ranger.md

 ### Sharpest of Shooters
 At 6th level.
 You're one the best snipers around; you're both accurate and deadly.
 You gain the Sharpshooter feat.
 If you already had this feat, you may gain a new feat in its place.
 Additionally, instead of taking a -5 to your attack roll to add +10 to your damage roll, you take -2 to the attack roll instead.

-Favored Enemy and Natural explorer improvement Monstrosity and Forest